Ofgem’s Consultation on the governance of the data sharing infrastructure (DSI)

 The consultation concludes that, on balance, the System Operator is best placed to act as Interim DSI Coordinator.

-While Ofgem is independent and possesses pre-existing engagement routes, it does not currently have the operational capabilities to govern the IDC, nor does it have experience standards-setting experience.
+While Ofgem is independent and possesses pre-existing engagement routes, it does not currently have the operational capabilities to govern the IDC, nor does it have standards-setting experience.

 The independent working group, on the other hand, is likely to bring together a pool of people with deep industry knowledge but would need to build engagement from scratch and would likely struggle to grasp key cyber security challenges.